Ulderrajd/Data-Analyst-Portfolio/Portfolio.md

 **File:** [China houses price](https://github.com/Ulderrajd/Data-Analyst-portfolio/blob/41e7d7b1fc2b3e533fd4737fb21da86bbec0fb00/Power%20BI/China%20Houses%20Prices.pbix) <br />

-**Description:** The main goal of the project is to determine house prices based on some criterias such as numbers of rooms, building type, near subway or not,...
-The analytic process involves perforimg exploratory data analysis (EDA).
-The analysis also considers the house price by which district it locates. <br />
+**Description:** This dataset records information of 299,536 houses sold from June 2002 to January 2018 in Beijing.
+This project aims to give a view of the house price situation in Beijing, specifically in each district. <br />

 **Tools:** Power BI <br />